MeteoSwiss/metsymb/CONTRIBUTING.md

 1. Modify `metsymb.sfd` directly with FontForge.

-   :point_right: for a given glyph, import the corresponding SVG file.
+   * for a given glyph, import the corresponding SVG file.
 Ensure to "scale it to fit".
 The inclusion of a white box in the corresponding `symbol_name.tex` file should ensure the scaling is correct.
 This white box must then be removed manually in FontForge.

-   :point_right: update the font version under *Element->Font info->PS Names*.
+   * update the font version under *Element->Font info->PS Names*.

-   :point_right: update the log under *Element->Font info->FONTLOG*.
+   * update the log under *Element->Font info->FONTLOG*.

-   :point_right: keep the encoding to `TeX Base (8r)` under *Encoding->Reencode*.
+   * keep the encoding to `TeX Base (8r)` under *Encoding->Reencode*.

 2. Create the `.tfm`, `.enc`, `.pfb`, `.asm` files by exporting the font via *File->Generate Fonts...->PS Type1 (Binary)* with *Options->Output TFM & ENC*.